sfuchs-eng/SRF.Industrial/Events/Docs/README.md

 ## Purpose

-A framework foreseen to receive, transform and handle events from (physical) systems, received through arbitrary connections or internally generated.
+A framework foreseen to receive, transform and handle events from (physical) systems, received through arbitrary connections or in the app internally generated.
 Events can be routed across an arbitrary sequence of processing queues.
 The predefined default is first a transformation and thereafter processing (the actual handling) via another queue.

-Originally created to handle events in a home automation context, it can as well serve the handling of factory machine events and status transitions.
+Originally created to handle events in a home automation context, it can as well serve the handling of factory machine log and status transition events.

+It's not supposed to be a typical event bus connecting services in a microservice architecture.
+But it could serve as an in-app adapter to such an event bus.

 ## Function principle

-### Overview key types
+### Overview of key types

 ![Key types overview](Overview.svg)